mstflotfy/mstflotfy.github.io/_posts/Dev/2021-3-9-git-gitHub-very-beginner.md

     Go to the page of any public repository, that you do not own, and press the `fork` button.

     If you don't have a repo you want to fork.
-You can fork the repository of my [Jekyll website.](https://github.com/mstflotfy/mstflotfy.github.io){:target="_blank"}
+You can fork the repository of my [Jekyll website.](https://github.com/mstflotfy/mstflotfy.github.io){:target="_blank" rel="noopener noreferrer"}

 2. Turn your fork into a template

     Go to the settings of the repository.
 Under the repository check the `Template repository` checkbox.
-You can follow [this guide by GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository){:target="_blank"}.
+You can follow [this guide by GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository){:target="_blank" rel="noopener noreferrer"}.

 3. Create a new repo from the template

     Go to the main page of the repo, by clicking on its name, or on the `< > code` button.
 Then click on the green button `Use this template`.
 Then, it's like creating a new repository.
-[More on this.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template){:target="_blank"}
+[More on this.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template){:target="_blank" rel="noopener noreferrer"}

     Now notice only one initial commit is shown.